Greg looks all right in a suit, and has even been a magazine cover model! Of course, Greg got older. This is a 2007 professional photo.

 International Association for Cryptologic Research, by virtue of having served

 as General Chair of

-Greg developed the SOBER family (including Turing, NLS and Shannon) of stream ciphers for embedded application.
+Greg developed the SOBER family (including Turing, NLS, Shannon and Boole) of stream ciphers for embedded application.
 This and other software and publications can be found at QUALCOMM's open source portal.

 Greg for a while became President of CAcert, Inc, a not-for-profit Certificate Authority that issues free certificates based on a web-of-trust identification model.

 Greg is the lesser co-author of BigNum Math with Tom St Denis.

 Greg supports the American Civil Liberties Union of San Diego and Imperial Counties and Planned Parenthood of the Pacific Southwest.

 Founder and Managing Director of Fawnray Pty Ltd (became Neology Ltd).
 Founder and Managing Director of Softway Pty Ltd, became AUREMA, sold to Citrix in 2006, long after Greg left.
 Visiting Scientist at IBM's Thomas J. Watson Research Center in 1991.
 Manager of the Open Distributed Systems Program at the Australian Computing and Communications Institute.
 UNIX product engineer for Sterling Software.
 Joined QUALCOMM in July 1996 as a senior staff engineer/manager, working on cryptography and authentication for CDMA cellular phone systems, and to set up the office of QUALCOMM Australia.
 Moved to the USA in 2004.
 Was senior vice president of engineering, in the office of the chief scientist, with responsibility for day to day management of up to 230 researchers.